filipliwinski/NCSCopyMaker/README.md

 ./NCSCopyMaker.ps1
 ```

-To override the property `backInTimeInWeeks`, provide the value as agrument:
+To override a property in the configuration file, provide the value as agrument:

 ```lang-none
 ./NCSCopyMaker.ps1 -backInTimeInWeeks 2
 ```

+Currently, the overridable properties are:

+* `backInTimeInWeeks`,
+* `debug`.

 The code differences will be saved for each month in a separate folder called MM.yyyy, e.g. `12.2020` for December 2020.
 In each of the folders, you will find folders for repositories defined in the configuration file and inside you will find text files with the differences for each week, e.g. `week-48.txt`.